CSCfi/spark-openshift/README.md

 - **Driver Image**: Docker Image for the Driver
 - **Application Hostname Suffix**: The exposed hostname suffix that will be used to create routes for Spark UI and Jupyter Notebook

+*NOTE: The template assumes that the request and the limits are same for all the containers.
+If you wish to have different limits, it's recommended to edit the template*

 ## If running through the Command line: